-- 2.1 Board means the Board of Trustees of the Ottawa-Carleton District School Board. - 2.2 Conflict of interest exists when the decisions and/or actions of a trustee during the course of exercising his/her duties are affected by or perceived by another party or person to be affected by the trustee's personal, financial or business interest or the personal, financial or business interests of a relative, friend, and/or business associate of the trustee. - 2.3 District means the Ottawa-Carleton District School Board. - 2.4 Fiduciary duty means legal responsibility for what belongs to another, that is, trusteeship. - 2.5 Formal Review Process means the process whereby a written, signed complaint of an alleged breach is formally investigated and a written response has been provided to the Board. - 2.6 Informal Review Process means the process whereby the Chair of the Board meets with a trustee informally, and in private, to discuss an alleged breach and any remedial measures to correct the offending behaviour. - 2.7 Respect means honouring oneself and others through words and actions, supporting diversity of beliefs, and treating the world and everything in it with dignity.
+- 2.1 Board means the Board of Trustees of the Ottawa-Carleton District School Board. - 2.2 Complaint means a written allegation filed with the Integrity Commissioner that a Board member has breached this Code of Conduct. - 2.3 Complainant means the Board member who files a complaint alleging that another Board member has breached this Code of Conduct. - 2.22.4 Conflict of interest exists when the decisions and/or actions of a trustee during the course of exercising his/her duties are affected by or perceived by another party or person to be affected by the trustee's personal, financial or business interest or the personal, financial or business interests of a relative, friend, and/or business associate of the trustee. - 2.32.5 District means the Ottawa-Carleton District School Board. - 2.42.6 Fiduciary duty means legal responsibility for what belongs to another, that is, trusteeship. - 2.52.7 Formal Review Process means the process whereby a written, signed complaint of an alleged breach is formally investigated and a written response report has been provided to the Board for a determination.